10 minutes Reading time

 This is a lot of opportunity for builder’s merchants in terms of keywords.
 Some of the search volumes for important keywords go as high as 49K, so seeing where the analysed sites sit in the SERPs for these keywords is very important.

 Build Base, Jewsons, and Selco BW are doing well, ranking on the first page for the most competitive keyword in the industry – ‘building merchants’.
-This is especially challenging and something worth celebrating over since the majority of search results tend to be from local suppliers.
+This is especially challenging and something worth celebrating over since the majority of search results tend to be from local building suppliers.

 Things aren’t looking so great for the second most competitive term – ‘loft insulation’.
 None of the sites on the analysis make the first two pages.
 The first site that comes up on the third page (P21) is Selco BW.
 Build Base follows by 6 positions.
 These brands are going to need to step up if they are to compete for the first page.